CrayLabs/SmartSim/doc/model.rst

             3) "model_name.{dataset_2}.dataset_tensor_2"
             4) "model_name.{dataset_2}.meta"

-        You will notice that the ``Model`` name `model_name` has been prefixed to each dataset `name` and stored in the ``Orchestrator``.
+        You will notice that the ``Model`` name `model_name` has been prefixed to each Dataset `name` and stored in the ``Orchestrator``.

         **Activate Dataset Prefixing in the Application Script**

-        Users can further configure dataset prefixing in the application script by using the ``Client`` function ``use_dataset_ensemble_prefixing()``.
+        Users can further configure Dataset prefixing in the application script by using the ``Client`` function ``use_dataset_ensemble_prefixing()``.
 By specifying a boolean value to the function, users can turn prefixing on and off throughout the application code.

-        In the application snippet below, we demonstrate enabling and disabling dataset prefixing:
+        In the application snippet below, we demonstrate enabling and disabling Dataset prefixing:

         .. code-block:: python